Moreneecoder/keji-miguel-responsive-web-design/README.md

 # Responsive Web Design Project - Microverse

-A clone of the layout and responsive of The Next Web Website
+> A clone of the layout and responsive of The Next Web Website

+The project is a clone of The Next Web HomePage.
+We implemented the layouts for the three screen sizes (Mobile, Tablet and Desktop) that the original website responds to.

 # Built With